The Vital Importance of Vitamin D

 15 mcg (600 IU)

-Some health care professionals believe that these numbers are too low and that 800 IU per day is not nearly enough to reap certain health benefits.
-That’s not for me to debate or advise you on; check with your doctor to see if your vitamin D level is adequate (they can check using a blood test) or how much you need per day.
-You can also ask your healthcare provider to do a blood test to assess your vitamin D status.
-That can help you decide whether you need a vitamin D supplement, and if so, how much you need to take.
+Some health care professionals believe that these numbers are too low and that 600 to 800 IU per day is not nearly enough to reap certain health benefits.
+That’s not for me to debate or advise you on; check with your doctor or healthcare provider to see if your vitamin D level is adequate (they can check using a blood test) That can help you decide how much you need each day and whether you need a vitamin D supplement, and if so, how much to take.

 Which foods contain vitamin D?

 Your body can make vitamin D from the sun’s rays.
 That’s why you may have heard vitamin D called the “sunshine vitamin.”
-Of course, living in Canada means that we don’t have bright sunshine all year round, and winter months mean most of our body is covered by hats, coats, scarves and gloves.
-This hinders the body’s ability to take in sunshine and convert it to vitamin D.
+Of course, living in Canada means that we dsimply cannot make vitamin D all year round.

-Clouds, smog, older age, and having dark-colored skin also reduce the amount of vitamin D your skin makes, as does wearing sunblock to prevent skin cancer (which is important to do!)
+We often hear that under ideal conditions, casual sun exposure during the spring and summer is all that’s needed to make the vitamin D that we need.
+Unfortunately, “ideal conditions” are often elusive: cloud cover, smog, older age (those 65 and over generate only one-fourth as much as younger people do), and having dark-colored skin also reduce the amount of vitamin D your skin makes, as does properly wearing sunblock as directed to prevent skin cancer (which is important to do!)

 When sun is not plentiful, you can get vitamin D from foods and supplements.
 Compared to other vitamins, the list of foods containing vitamin D is quite short.
 It is found in fatty fish (such as salmon), fortified milk or alternative beverages, specific mushrooms grown in greenhouses, and eggs.